crate/crate/blackbox/docs/appendices/release-notes/upcoming.rst

 Changes
 =======

+- Added support for the full PostgreSQL syntax of the ``BEGIN`` statement in order to support the lib/pq Golang driver.
+The ``BEGIN`` statement and any of its parameters are ignored.

 - Added a new ``connections`` column to the ``sys.nodes`` table which contains the number of currently open ``HTTP`` connections and the total number of ``HTTP`` connections opened over the life-time of a node.